Vidunda people

-The Vidunda are a matrilineal Bantu ethnolinguistic group based in Kilosa District of Morogoro Region, Tanzania.
+The Vidunda or Ndunda are a Bantu, matrilineal ethnic group from northern Morogoro Region of Tanzania specifically indigenous to the Kilosa District.
 The Vidunda live in south of Mikumi and north of the Great Ruaha River, including in the Uvidunda Mountains.
 The Vidunda population was estimated to number 90,000.
+The Vidunda practice Christianity and Islam and speak the Vidunda language.